 Because the Befree tripod doesn't have a true panning head, I had to insert this panning base underneath the head to allow for accurate and reliable panning when taking panoramic shots.
 Smooth and accurate with it's own spirit level.

 This camera is a beast with impressive dynamic range and a massive 36 megapixel resolution, great autofocus and durable as all getup.
 This camera gets the job done and done right.
 You might be wondering why I don't use this for my landscape photography?
 It's big and I prefer small!

-These are my two go to lenses for portraits.
-When I need 35mm, I use my Leica M and the Voigtlander 35mm.
+These are my go to lenses for professional work.
 The Sigma ART lens has some of the clearest and sharpest glass I've ever seen in a full frame lens, and it gives the Nikon D810 a run for its money.

 The Nikon 85mm is a great little lens that I use for head shots.
 While not amazing in the optics and focus department, it gets the job done for what I use it for (professional head shots).

 110cm Reflector, Yongnuo Flashes & Various Lighting Modifiers